Eboubaker/JSONFinder/README.md

 // associative array of all found json entries
 $associative = $foundEntries->assoc();

-// first entry in the JSONArray
+// 4th entry in the JSONArray
 $first = $foundEntries[3];

 // get json string of the first entry (similar to json_encode)